Our Board of Directors

 Paul Khoury (Director)

-Paul Khoury, B.Sc, GD Ed, MA, GD App Finance, SF Fin, MAICD has more than 25 years’ experience in the Investment Management & Security Services industries across the Asia-Pacific region having held numerous senior positions at the Director, CEO and COO levels.
+Paul Khoury, B.Sc, GD Ed, MA, GD App Finance, SF Fin, GAICD has more than 25 years’ experience in the Investment Management & Security Services industries across the US, UK and Asia-Pacific regions having held numerous senior positions at the Director, CEO and COO levels.
 Paul is currently CEO of Link Fund Solutions, a Board member of St Patrick’s College Strathfield and consultant to the Financial Services industry specialising in business strategy, governance and operations transformation.
-Previously, Paul held senior roles in the areas of investment management, operations management and actuarial consulting for a number of domestic and international investment managers and industry service providers.
+Previously, he held senior roles in the areas of investment management, operations management and actuarial consulting for a number of domestic and international investment managers and industry service providers.
 These included State Street Corporation, Focus IM, Hambros Hopkins, GIO, MIRA Consultants and IFA Australia.
 Paul was appointed to the Board to fill a casual vacancy in March 2018 and then became a Member-elected Director at the 2018 AGM in May.

 Pamela Rutledge (Director)